ccamel/awesome-ccamel/README.md

 - [OthmanAdi/planning-with-files](https://github.com/OthmanAdi/planning-with-files) - Claude Code skill implementing Manus-style persistent markdown planning — the workflow pattern behind the $2B acquisition.
 - [P-OPSTeam/cosmos-governance-alerter](https://github.com/P-OPSTeam/cosmos-governance-alerter) - Cosmos Governance vote alerter
 - [PostHog/posthog](https://github.com/PostHog/posthog) - 🦔 PostHog is an all-in-one developer platform for building successful products.
 We offer product analytics, web analytics, session replay, error tracking, feature flags, experimentation, surveys, data warehouse, a CDP, and an AI product assistant to help debug your code, ship features faster, and keep all your usage and customer data in one stack.
-- [PrefectHQ/fastmcp](https://github.com/PrefectHQ/fastmcp) - 🚀 The fast, Pythonic way to build MCP servers and clients
+- [PrefectHQ/fastmcp](https://github.com/PrefectHQ/fastmcp) - 🚀 The fast, Pythonic way to build MCP servers and clients.
 - [PrefectHQ/prefect](https://github.com/PrefectHQ/prefect) - Prefect is a workflow orchestration framework for building resilient data pipelines in Python.
 - [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Opiniated RAG for integrating GenAI in your apps 🧠   Focus on your product rather than the RAG.
 Easy integration in existing products with customisation!
 Any LLM: GPT4, Groq, Llama.
 Any Vectorstore: PGVector, Faiss.
 Any Files.
 Anyway you want.
 - [RDFLib/pyLODE](https://github.com/RDFLib/pyLODE) - An OWL ontology documentation tool using Python and templating, based on LODE